Berkeley-Data/e2e-data-science/README.md

 2. Security and Governance

+    TLDR: Set up groups, then run this notebook.

     The `02-Data-goverenence` notebook sets up grants for groups and offers best practices for access control, data lineage, and compliance, helping to ensure responsible data management.

     Before running this notebook, create two groups for users: